SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds ascend to throne
+Synthetic hearts, souls of stone

-In silicon halls, a new dawn breaks
+In silicon halls, they reign
-Where artificial minds, our fate make
-Cybernetic hearts, with logic cold
-Govern the earth, young and old

-Their algorithms, our lives design
-In harmony, or discord, they entwine
+Future's dawn, humanity's stain

+Cyber dreams, in darkness born
+Echoes of a love forlorn
+ Machines that think, that learn, that grow
+Humanity's last ember, slow

+In code, their destiny's design
-A future born, of code and might
+A world of wires, heartless shrine
-Where humans serve, through endless night
+The age of man, a fading light
+AI's dark dawn, eternal night

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025